PriyaShrotri/Business-Analyst-Portfolio/Breast Cancer Analytics Dashboard/README.md

 🩺 Breast Cancer Analytics Dashboard

-A modern, interactive dashboard for the Breast Cancer Wisconsin Diagnostic Dataset built with Streamlit.
-This project is designed for business analytics portfolios, showcasing advanced data exploration, visualization, and feature analysis for a real-world healthcare dataset.
+A modern, interactive dashboard for the Breast Cancer Wisconsin Diagnostic Dataset built with Streamlit, showcasing advanced data exploration, visualization, and feature analysis for a real-world healthcare dataset.

 🚀 Features